DanieleCecca/Where-to-land-a-drone/README.md

 Dataset: This section explores the dataset and describes how it is divided into training and test sets.

-Segmentation: This part covers the design, development, and comparison of various state-of-the-art segmentation models.
+Segmentation: This part covers the design, development, and comparison of various state-of-the-art segmentation models.(custom implementation of segformer)

 Best Spot Identification: This section details the method used to identify the optimal landing spot and its detection.